graiola/wolf_descriptions/README.md

 ## How to add a new robot

 To add a new robot you can start by copying the structure of an existing one.
-The robot descriptions are defined as ROS packages, so you will need to add it to the ros workspace.
+The robot descriptions are defined as ROS packages, so you will need to add it to your ROS workspace.
 The required files in the package are the following:

 - `params/robot_name_params.yaml` it contains the controller parameters, use this file to tune a robot.